CapsCode-Website/blogfiles/general/useful-vs-code-extensions/index.md

 ## 2. ToDo Highlight

-Sometimes when we write code lots of ideas and logic runs in mind and we use to write those ideas as a comment in the code block and again after few day if we want to recall them its pretty dificut to find them whitin the code.
+Sometimes when we write code lots of ideas and logic runs in mind and we use to write those ideas as a comment in the code block and again after few day if we want to recall them its pretty difficult to find them within the code.
 So this extension comes with a wonderful feature of highlighting certain keywords within the code like NOTE, TODO, FIXIT and also it provides a feature to customize the keywords and their background, foreground and text color.
 To customize the keywords and other stuff, command + , (Windows / Linux: File -> Preferences -> User Settings) open the vscode file settings.json.